datarobot/airflow-provider-datarobot/README.md

 ```
 "network_egress_policy": - Determines whether the given custom model is isolated, or can access the public network.
-"maximum_memory": - The maximum memory that might be allocated by the custom-model.
+"maximum_memory": - The maximum memory that might be allocated by the custom model.
 "replicas": - A fixed number of replicas that will be deployed in the cluster.
 ```